0day-ci/linux/Documentation/scheduler/sched-bwc.rst

 limited.
 More details are shown in: https://lore.kernel.org/lkml/5371BD36-55AE-4F71-B9D7-B86DC32E3D2B@linux.alibaba.com/

+We need to limit the burst periods to 2, because we found something interesting that with the feature, tasks have chance to get more cpu than quota in working periods.
+As every task could be scheduled out or sleep, the task group can get some more cpu for its burst workload in this way.
+But even if there's no burst workload, it can use those power to do daily jobs.
+If the average workload of a taskgroup is just a little bit higher than its quota, it can escape from the throttle and using the burst power for lots of periods.

+Permitting 2 periods for the burst cpu can help aovid such kind of 'stealing' and the task group won't lose its burst power if the periods refresh lands in the middle of a burst workloads.

 Management
 ----------
 Quota, period and burst are managed within the cpu subsystem via cgroupfs.